 Distinguishing autoimmune from congenital MG in adults and children or other acquired forms of neuromuscular junction transmission disorders

 Establishing a quantitative baseline value that allows comparison with future levels if weakness is worsening

-1. For optimal antibody detection, specimen collection is recommended prior to initiation of immunosuppressant medication.
+1. For optimal antibody detection, specimen collection is recommended prior to initiation of immunosuppressant medication or intravenous immunoglobulin treatment.

 2. This test should not be requested in patients who have recently received radioisotopes, therapeutically or diagnostically, because of potential assay interference.
 The specific waiting period before specimen collection will depend on the isotope administered, the dose given, and the clearance rate in the individual patient.
 Specimens will be screened for radioactivity prior to analysis.
 Radioactive specimens received in the laboratory will be held 1 week and assayed if sufficiently decayed, or canceled if radioactivity remains.

 Centrifuge and aliquot serum into a plastic vial.

 These results should only be interpreted in the appropriate clinical and electrophysiological context and are not diagnostic in isolation.

 Specimens should be collected prior to administration of immunosuppressant therapy as this may reduce the diagnostic sensitivity of the assay; the neurological diagnosis is further confounded if steroid myopathy develops.